salujajaskeerat/ELP305-TribeD-documentation/index.md

 6. Insulated hot water storage tank approx
 7. Cold water tank with required insulated hot water pipelines and accessories.
 8. Pipelines
-9. It should be able to withstand hot water upto 80 degree
+9. It should be able to withstand hot water upto 80 °C.
 10. The cold water tank used for storing daily water usage can be connected to solar heater tubes for regular heating and reduce the no. of storage tank
 11. Some valves to control the flow